moov-io/watchman/docs/pipeline.md

 **Stopwords Removal**

-This step remove stopwords from SDN and SSI entities.
-[Stopwords](https://en.wikipedia.org/wiki/Stop_words) are typically the most common words in languages and don't convey nessary information in a sentence.
+This step removes stopwords from SDN and SSI entities.
+[Stopwords](https://en.wikipedia.org/wiki/Stop_words) are typically the most common words in languages and don't convey necessary information in a sentence.
 They are more typically used for grammatical correctness and thus can be ignored in search rankings.

 Example: `COLOMBIANA DE CERDOS LTDA.` into `colombiana cerdos ltda`
 Example: `Trees and Trucks` into `trees trucks`

 **Normalization**

-This step "normalizes" all text passed to it by converting it to lowercase, removing punctuation, and [UTF-8 Normalization](https://en.wikipedia.org/wiki/Unicode_equivalence#Normalization) to support searching non-english names with English letters.
+This step "normalizes" all text passed to it by converting it to lowercase, removing punctuation, and applying [UTF-8 Normalization](https://en.wikipedia.org/wiki/Unicode_equivalence#Normalization) to support searching non-English names with English letters.
 Watchman has a primary focus on American business which often performs this same conversion as a result of human or computer systems.

 Example: `Raúl Castro` into `raul castro`